 University of Missouri--Rolla

 © 2004 Otto James Rajtora III, All rights reserved.

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5370721~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5370721~S5

 Rajtora, Otto James III, "The use of air plasma spray coatings in the reduction of alumina clogging in the continuous casting of steel" (2004).
 Masters Theses.
 3610.